Joey2004-B/programs/README.md

 - `update` command is the most used one.
 It first asks the user which word count you want to change.
 Then, it will ask what's the new word count for that chapter.
 - `quit` command exits the program.
 It asks if you really want to leave.
 If you type in `y`, then the script finishes.
  ## Story Generator
- >Not uploaded yet
- I need to fix some bugs on this one.
+ > I need to fix some bugs on this one.

  This program is what you'll get if you combine Mad Libs with Rory Story Cubes or Storytime Dice.
  - It randomly generates stories.